 This bill amends section 43-907 of the Revised Statutes Cumulative Supplement, 2024, to enhance the responsibilities of the Department of Health and Human Services (DHHS) regarding children under its care, particularly concerning social security benefits.
-The bill mandates that the DHHS screen each child for social security benefit eligibility within sixty days of entering its charge and requires the department to manage any benefit payments received on behalf of the child.
-It also stipulates that the department must provide timely written notifications to the child, their guardian ad litem, and parents regarding eligibility determinations, benefit approvals, and the appointment of representative payees.
+The bill mandates that the DHHS screen each child for social security benefit eligibility within sixty days of entering its charge and manage any benefits received on behalf of the child.
+It requires the department to provide timely written notifications to the child, their guardian ad litem, and parents regarding eligibility determinations, benefit approvals, and the appointment of representative payees.
+Additionally, the bill outlines the department's obligations to maintain detailed records of the child's assets and expenditures, ensuring transparency and accountability in managing social security payments.

 Final Reading: 43-907